Revive101/Aurorium/README.md

 ### Usage

 To run the executable, use `cargo run` alternatively you can build it using `cargo build` or in release `cargo build --release`.
-If you just want to host already fetched revisions of the game, simply start the executable.
-In order to fetch a revision, you need to provide the executable with the `--revision` / `-r` argument.
+Since Version 2.0, Aurorium automatically fetches the newest Revision from their server and downloads all resources associated with it.
+(In Version < 2.0 you need to provide the executable with `--revision` or `-r`)

 If you get an `error: linker link.exe not found` error, that means you are missing the buildtools from Microsoft for C++.
 To solve this issue you can either install `Build Tools for Visual Studio 2019/2022` or use following commands on windows: